ApprenticeAI/frapy/docs/topics/settings.rst

 Built-in settings reference
 ===========================

-Here's a list of all available Scrapy settings, in alphabetical order, along with their default values and the scope where they apply.
+Here's a list of all available Frapy settings, in alphabetical order, along with their default values and the scope where they apply.

 The scope, where available, shows where the setting is being used, if it's tied